mattisabrat/ProcessedPiCam/README.md

                   #get frame
                   frame = handler.get()

-                        #make sure the handler has a new frame
+                        #make sure the handler has a new frame and the buffer has filled
                         if not handler.empty and handler.full_buffer:

                               #Do something